 Creating a persona for each type of customer allows you to effectively create content that speaks directly to their needs while at the same time positioning your business as a source for solutions.

 So how do you create your buyer persona?

 To successfully embed your brand in the minds of your target audience, you need to understand these five things about your prospective buyer.

 - Household income

 - Buying habits

-Gathering customer information based on these five points will help you visualize who is most likely to patronize your business.
+Gathering customer information based on these five points will help you visualize who will most likely patronize your business.

-Once you are able to figure out your customer, it becomes pretty easy to create content that attracts them.
+Once you can figure out your customer, creating content that attracts them becomes pretty easy.

 Learn more about: How to create detailed buyer personas for your small business